pypeit/PypeIt/doc/calibrations.rst

 The standard approach to defining the datasec is to set these in the instrument settings file.
-It is necessary to generate on set per amplifier as each of these may have distinct properties (e.g. readnoise, gain).
+It is necessary to generate one set per amplifier as each of these may have distinct properties (e.g. readnoise, gain).

 Here are the values for Kast blue::